plblum/jivs/docs/Jivs_API.md

 </details>

 To use them, you need to provide a configuration with properties specific to its class.
-> Configuration must be setup when [configuring the ValidationManager](#configuring-the-validationmanager).
+> Configuration must be setup when [configuring the ValueHostsManager](#configuring-the-valuehostsmanager).

 We'll work with this example: Compare a date from the Input to today's date.